-As there remain gaps in the understanding of infectivity of SARS-CoV cases and transmission modes the definition of contacts is based on observations of people infected in large outbreaks, particularly the outbreak in South Korea.
-The definition of contacts and recommended control measures are subject to review as more information on SARS-CoV becomes available.
+As there remain gaps in the understanding of infectivity of SARS-CoV cases and transmission modes the definition of contacts is based on observations of people infected in large outbreaks.
+Contact management recommendations have also been informed by more recent experience with MERS-CoV outbreaks, and are gnerally consistent with measures recommended for MERS-CoV contacts.

 Identification of close contacts